Why Gummy Vitamins Cost More Than Capsules

 How to compare costs the right way

-If you want an apples-to-apples comparison between gummies and capsules, don’t stop at cost per bottle.
+If you want an apples-to-apples comparison, don't stop at cost per bottle.
 Use metrics that reflect real manufacturing and distribution realities:

-- Cost per stable month (packaging and storage conditions matter)
+3. Cost per stable month (packaging and storage matter)

-- Cost per quality event avoided (scrap, complaints, replacements, and rework)
+4. Cost per quality event avoided (scrap, complaints, replacements, rework)

 The bottom line

-Gummies can be a great format for consumer experience and brand appeal.
-But they’re rarely the lowest-cost option because they demand continuous control-from formulation and processing through packaging and distribution.
-Capsules often win on efficiency because they’re dry, stable, fast to produce, and easier to protect.
+Gummies are great for consumer experience and brand appeal.
+But they're rarely the cheapest option because they demand continuous control—from formulation and processing through packaging and distribution.
+Capsules win on efficiency because they're dry, stable, fast to produce, and easier to protect.

 If you're weighing formats for your next product, KorNutra can help you evaluate the real cost drivers early—before piece counts, packaging choices, and stability requirements quietly push the budget higher.